giantswarm/dex-operator/README.md

 The operator will automatically renew the client-secret in case it expires or is removed from a connector.
 It will also automatically update other configuration such as permissions, claims and redirect URI.

-### script to add azure ad credentials for gs installations
+### adding azure ad credentials for gs installations

-In order to create `dex-operator` credentials for a new giant swarm management cluster, [this script](https://github.com/giantswarm/dex-operator/blob/main/scripts/dex-operator-azure-credentials.go) can be used.
 An existing set of `dex-operator` credentials as well as the azure active directory tenant are needed.
+Each `dex-operator` instance should have its own credentials and service principal.
+Utility to easily create, update and clean up credentials can be found in the `setup` package.
+[this script](https://github.com/giantswarm/dex-operator/blob/main/scripts/dex-operator-azure-credentials.go) can be used to call it for azure.